curatingbits/github_service/README.md

 - Click on developer settings then personal access tokens to create a new token
 - Generate a new personal access token by clicking `generate new token` button, supply a note for the access token such as Github Service, under select scopes choose the `repo` checkbox so the service has access to the necessary API endpoints to gather information about private repos within an organization.
 - Click the generate token and then copy your token. **This will be the only oppertunity to view the token so note it down**
 - Github service uses environment variable to access your token.
-Edit your .bash_profile under your home directory and add the following. `export GITHUB_ACCESS_TOKEN='insert token here'`
+In your terminal use the following command to set the env variable. `export GITHUB_ACCESS_TOKEN='insert token here'`

 **Using the service**

-Creating a new connection to Githubs API is as easy as creating a new class.
+Creating a new connection to Githubs API is demonstrated below.

 `client = Client.new`